SummaryRead the full fact sheet

 Types of anorexia nervosa

 There are two types of anorexia nervosa.
-One type emphasises the restriction of food consumption, while the other type includes either excessive food consumption (binge eating) followed by purging, or purging after the consumption of normal portions, or small amounts of food.
-Purging may be self-induced vomiting, or misuse of laxatives, diuretics or enemas.
+One type emphasises the restriction of food intake.
+The other type includes excessive food intake (binge eating) followed by purging, or purging after the consumption of normal portions, or small amounts of food.
+Purging may include self-induced vomiting, or the misuse of laxatives, diuretics or enemas.

 Restriction of food intake